 When betting on Red/Black, Evens/Odds, and Lows/Highs, the odds of winning will be the highest, no matter whether it comes to European or American roulette.
 Next come Dozens, Columns, and Six Line bets.

-As we previously explained, when making up their minds about the number or group of numbers to bet on, many players are guided by the idea that certain numbers are cold, while others or hot.
-As you may already know, cold numbers are the ones that have not shown up for longer, and hence, hot numbers are the ones that become winning ones more often.
+As we previously explained, when deciding on the number or group of numbers to bet on, many players are guided by the idea that certain numbers are cold, while others are hot.
+As you may already know, cold numbers are the ones that have not shown up for some time, and hence, hot numbers are the ones that win more often.

 Many gambling enthusiasts tend to bet on the numbers that have not shown up for quite some time in the hope that the white ball will soon land on them.
 As we already clarified, this is a common misconception among roulette players, and they should remember that the probability of a specific number to show up remains the same, and most importantly, the previous spins of the roulette wheel are of no consequence to the spins to come.